HB9HIL/wavelog_docs/docs/developer/api-v2/qso.md

 | `qsl_filter` | — | Comma list of `lotw`, `qsl`, `eqsl`, `qrz`, `clublog` (OR-combined) |
 | `since_id` | `0` | Only QSOs whose primary key is greater than this |

+!!! note "Clubstation tokens see only their own QSOs"
+    For a [clubstation](clubstation.md) token below officer level the list is restricted to QSOs the acting member logged themselves, and `meta.total` counts only those.
+The ADIF export runs the same query, so `format=adif` returns exactly the same set.
+An officer sees every operator's QSO.

 Pagination and rendering:

 | Parameter | Default | Notes |